What are infographics?

-When designed well, they convey large amounts of information in a way that’s interesting, engaging, and easy to understand.
+When designed well, these useful pieces of media convey large amounts of information in a way that’s interesting, engaging, and easy to understand.

-This graphic shows dozens of statistics, but in a way that’s far more interesting than a list of facts — making it much more likely that the company’s audience will take the time to read them.
+This graphic shows dozens of statistics, but in a way that’s far more interesting than a list of facts — making it much more likely that the audience will take the time to read them.